Supercoder21/RuralBengaliToEnglish/README.md

 ### Recommended: Google Colab (GPU)

-1. Open `training/colab_finetune.ipynb` in Google Colab
+1. Open 'training/colab_finetune.ipynb' in Google Colab
 2. Set runtime to T4 GPU: Runtime → Change runtime type → T4 GPU
 3. Run all cells in order
-4. Upload `corpus_aligned.txt` and `BanglaRegionalTextCorpus-tnQRMn.xlsx` when prompted
+4. Upload 'corpus_aligned.txt' and 'BanglaRegionalTextCorpus-tnQRMn.xlsx' when prompted
-5. All models save automatically to your Google Drive under `bengali_translation/`
+5. All models save automatically to your Google Drive under 'bengali_translation/'

 ### Local (CPU only — slow)

+To Be Added (not recommended):
 ```
 python training/finetune_rural_to_standard.py
 python training/finetune_standard_to_english.py